thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 }
 ```

-Below are the features supported by FTX API protocol:
+Below are the features supported by Binance API protocol:

   ```go
   e.Features = exchange.Features{